 What is Agile Product Management?

-Regardless of the methodologies employed or the environment where they work, the fundamentals of being a product manager shouldn’t change.
+Regardless of the methodologies employed or the environment where they work, the fundamentals of being a product manager shouldn’t really change.
 Product managers are responsible for creating a product strategy in collaboration with their stakeholders and securing organizational buy-in and alignment.

 Agile or waterfall, the above, high-level view of the role doesn’t change.
 It’s what happens next where things diverge.